 ZenMate VPN has a zero-logs policy and it’s based in Germany, which has strict data protection laws.
 Unfortunately, “zero-logs” doesn’t quite mean that.

-On the website, ZenMate VPN records non-personal information regarding usage, including what browser you’re using and how much time you spend on the website.
+On their website, this VPN records non-personal information such as usage, what browser you’re using and the time you spend on the website.

 Personal information is collected during the account creation process, including email address, name and, if you choose to get the Ultimate plan, payment information.